MDSiam8/soxl_stock_prediction/README.md

 After collecting all the necessary data, it was time to export it.
 I exported it as a CSV, and imported it into my training file.
 I designed a multilayer neural network to train it, using tensorflow.js and used regularization techniques to reduce the risk of overfitting.
 Previously, I ran into severe overfitting issues, so it was a very important task to make sure not to overfit it.
 After about 60,000 epochs, the model had been created and it was time to make the complementing webpage.
 With a few HTML, CSS, and Javscript, the webpage had been completed and the site was ready to publish.

+TL;DR: I used Google Sheets and Yahoo Finance to form my training data, consisting of:
+- a column consisting of the categorical indicators of "profit" and "loss" which described the next trading day's performance of any given date.
+This column was used as the labels in the ML model.
+- two columns of the percent change on the given date for SOXL ETF and the SPY ETF
+- the RSI for SOXL

+I then trained it using tensorflow.js.

 # Field testing
 I am currently in the process of testing it, running the model under each day's conditions and updating my observations of the model's efficacy.
 Once I have a considerable amount of data ready, I will publish it in this section.